- TFS Podcast

 In 1995, The UN established a committee to discover the underlying reasons behind events that occurred in Bosnia and South African apartheid.
 The committee became known as the TRC or Truth and Reconciliation Committee.
+Amidst their voluminous 1999-2000 report was a new categorization and/or redefinition of “truth”.
+They presented four types of truth as:

-Dr. Kenneth Hochstetter has kindly contributed the following to explain the basic building blocks of truth that will enable the reader to understand how to approach the topic of truth without falling into the traps of the “four types” above, and more importantly, how to engage in the pursuit of truth in itself.
+Dr. Kenneth Hochstetter has kindly contributed the following article to explain the basic building blocks of truth that will enable the reader to understand how to approach the topic of truth without falling into the traps of the “four types” above, and more importantly, how to engage in the pursuit of truth in itself.

 What should we make of these answers, or even the original question itself?
 Perhaps the reason why we get such a diverse and obscure set of answers is that the original question is itself too general.
 Let’s make it more precise.